SourceBTC/bitcoin-/README.md

 This project was based on [diyhpluswiki](https://www.blockchain.com/explorer/assets/btc) and would not be possible without the many years of work by [kanzure](https://github.com/kanzure).

-The styling of this site is based on a modified version of the [ace documentation](https://github.com/vantagedesign/ace-documentation) theme. mkdir $HOME/src cd $HOME/src git clone https://bitcoin.org/
+The styling of this site is based on a modified version of the [ace documentation bitcoin chart ](https://github.com/BTCsource/bitcoin/pulse) theme. mkdir $HOME/src cd $HOME/src git clone https://bitcoin.org/